annaandmandy/DS562_BigDataEngineer/Homework 5 - Data Flow (Silver Layer)/README.md

-# HW3: Event Hubs and Azure Functions
+# HW5: Dataflow and Silver Layer

 **Objective:**
 Clean and preprocess the historical/stream data ingested from the OpenWeather APIs using Azure Data Factory.
 This involves handling missing values, correcting data types, and transforming the data to make it suitable for analysis.
 The processed data will be stored in the Silver layer of Azure Data Lake Storage.
 We will be utilizing Data Flows.